phlask/phlask-map/.github/pull_request_template.md

 A .gif, video, or screenshots of the feature are extremely helpful in verifying that code changes are working correctly.
 Feel free to include them in the PR to help the reviewer.

+We recommend using [OBS](https://obsproject.com/) to record videos, as it is open source, free, and available on all major operating systems.

 Related Issue: #<Github Issue Number (if one exists)>